 Fortunately, there are also many legitimate reasons for reverse engineering – usually involving the loss of documentation required to produce a necessary part or product or machine.

 Today, reverse engineering is still a complex job requiring an understanding of the way the part or product was designed, constructed and used.
 Fortunately, today’s technologies have made this complex job a bit easier.

 CAD, and specifically 3D CAD, coupled with 3D scanning technology, makes it possible to create virtual models of nearly anything.
 The reverse engineering process begins by scanning the original physical object by using any one of a number of 3D scanning technologies like CMMs, laser scanners, structured light digitizers, or Industrial CT Scanning (computed tomography).
 This scanned data contains measurements of all surfaces of the original object, usually represented as a point cloud.
 However, the point cloud data lacks geometric properties.
 Therefore, the point cloud data needs to be processed and modeled into a more usable format, such as a triangular-faced mesh, a set of NURBS surfaces, or a CAD model.
-A CAD virtual model can be used in 3D CAD, CAM, CAE or other software to manufacturing a new part or product that is exactly like the original; or the virtual model can be used to augment, improve or modernize the design for better fit and better performance.
+A CAD virtual model can be used in 3D CAD, CAM, CAE or other software to manufacturing a new part or product that is exactly like the original; or the virtual model can be used to augment, improve or modernize the design for a better fit and better performance.

 Advantages of Reverse Engineering